jbdatascience/cookiecutter-OasisModel/{{cookiecutter.project_slug}}/README.md

 Of these subpackages `oasis_utils`, `oasis_keys_lookup` and `oasis_keys_server` are Oasis GitHub repositories which are contained in `<repo name>` as Git submodules - you cannot push changes to these repositories directly.

+There is also a separate submodule at the base of the repo called `oasis_build_utils` which contains a shell script containing utilities for building, running and testing keys server images.

 After the cloning, you may want to `cd` into `<repo name>` and run the command

     git submodule foreach 'git checkout master && git pull origin'